neilgee/slicknav-menu/readme.txt

 Creates ARIA compliant menu.

-Please note that SlickNav is the work of Josh Cope, he is not responsible for the working of this plugin.
+Please note that SlickNav is the work of Josh Cope, he is not responsible for the working or support of this plugin.

 == Installation ==